enjaku4/rabarber/README.md

   end
 end
 ```

 You can pass a dynamic rule as `if` or `unless` argument.
-It can be a symbol, in which case the method with that name will be called, or alternatively it can be a proc that will be executed within the context of the controller instance at request time.
+You can pass a symbol (method name) or a proc.
+Symbols refer to instance methods, and procs are evaluated in the controller at request time.

 You can use only dynamic rules without specifying roles if that suits your needs:

 ```rb
 class InvoicesController < ApplicationController grant_access action: :index, if: -> { current_user.company == Company.find(params[:company_id]) }